logo Arizona Trailblazers

 “We’re heading south for Black Canyon,” Ted advises.
 We walk a gentle slope westward to an abandoned road, then south until the road dead ends.
 A tough mile begins here.

 Steep, rocky slopes with occasional game trails take us southward toward Black Canyon, visible in the distance.
 It’s rough going.
-Both the leader and another hiker slip on loose rocks, one suffering a minor cut and the other stuck with cactus needles.
+Both the leader and another hiker slip on loose rocks, one suffering a minor cut and the other getting stuck with cactus needles.

 Finally we reach a side canyon with green and orange rock walls and dry waterfalls just before the end.
 One final detour takes us down into Black Canyon, with an easy trail and bright autumn foliage.